Due to COVID-19 and the demand for third party road testing, we are experiencing extremely high call volume.

 You can complete the online course while on the go, at the library or at home.
 Your parents will not need to drive you to and from a classroom or wait for you to complete the day’s class.
 Saving time is vital, particularly for students who are juggling many after school activities.
 Taking online classes means that you can study at any time, day or night.

 Most states are now accepting the online traffic school courses and more will start to allow it.
 However, before enrolling, you have to check the requirements of your state to ensure that the relevant authorities have already accredited the course that you are about to take.
-When applying for the learner’s permit, you will have to provide them with your certificate of completion.

 If traffic school is mandatory in your state, you are likely to find students who are in a classroom just because the law requires them to be there.
 Their fidgeting and lack of interest is likely to distract you.
 To drive safely throughout your life, you have to understand the rules of the road.
 You, therefore, need to study in the right environment to learn these important safety concepts and regulations.